While he may be Too Legit to Quit, famed 90s rapper MC Hammer has come into the crosshairs of the IRS for owing back taxes.

 Now an ordained preacher, he’s one of many Americans targeted by the IRS.
 His song might have said “U Can’t Touch This,” but the IRS is singing a different tune: “Oh Yes We Can.”

-But if you hire a tax attorney you can increase your chances of telling the IRS that they can’t touch at least a part of your earnings.
+Fortunately, if you hire a tax attorney you can increase your chances of telling the IRS that they can’t touch at least a part of your earnings.
 Now that’s something to rap about.
+Isn’t it?

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.